MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_overview.md

 description: Overview of Custom Learning for Office 365 for Administrators
 ---

-# Overview of Custom Learning
+# Customize the Learning Experience

 Introducing Custom Learning for Office 365, a new solution from Microsoft designed to speed the usage and adoption of Office 365 within an organization.
 With Custom Learning, you can:
 - Tailor Office 365 learning and adoption content for your environment